Man kills woman with iron rod for refusing marriage proposal in south Delhi | Law-Order

 ''Another daughter was brutally murdered in Delhi, it is very sad.
 Law and order has become a serious issue in Delhi.
 It is a request to the LG and the Home Minister, make the police a little active.
 The safety of the daughters of Delhi and the people of Delhi is very important,'' he tweeted.

-Police said they got the information at 12.08 pm that a man hit a woman in her head at the Vijay Mandal Park in Shivalik A Block of Malviya Nagar and fled.
+Police said they got the information around 12 noon that a man hit a woman in her head at the Vijay Mandal Park in Shivalik A Block of Malviya Nagar and fled.

 The woman's body was found under a bench with an injury to the head and an iron rod lying was found nearby, Deputy Commissioner of Police (south) Chandan Chowdhary said.

-Subsequently, Nargis had stopped speaking to Irfan, which made him even more agitated, police added.
+Subsequently, Nargis had stopped talking to Irfan, which made him agitated, police added.

 Nargis completed her graduation this year and used to attend coaching classes in Malviya Nagar, they said.
 Sources said the murder was preplanned and the accused claimed that he took the weapon from his house.